Newburyport has long been one of the most popular destinations in Massachusetts, drawing tourists worldwide.

 It has been a hub for culture since then.

 Visitors worldwide visit this museum to learn about its history and see olden-day artifacts for themselves.

 Interesting tidbits about the house include its beautiful Victorian-era architecture and spot along scenic Newburyport Harbor.

 The beautiful New England-style mansion houses the Cushing Museum.

 Inside the museum lies the magnificent beauty of the garden!

 Here is a great place to get some breakfast, lunch, or dinner.

 Located on one of Newburyport’s most scenic streets, Martha’s serves various breakfast and lunch options.

-For a lighter morning meal, opt for one of Martha’s signature smoothies or blended fruit juices.
+For a lighter morning meal, opt for one of Martha’s signature pancakes.

 Although not all items are made-to-order (the sandwiches are served cold), you can expect speedy service from the friendly staff at Mad Martha’s Island Café.